 Instructions

-1. Rehydrate the porcini mushrooms by during a cup of boiling water over them in a bowl.
+- Rehydrate the porcini mushrooms by during a cup of boiling water over them in a bowl.30 g dried porcini mushrooms

-2. In a large non-stick pot or frying pan, heat the olive oil and add the shiitake mushrooms.
-Fry on medium heat until the mushrooms change colour to a golden brown.
+- In a large non-stick pot or frying pan, heat the olive oil and add the shiitake mushrooms.
+Fry on medium heat until the mushrooms change colour to a golden brown.2 tablespoon olive oil250 g shiitake mushrooms

-3. Add the onion, garlic, carrots, celery and cook for about 10 minutes until the veggies are soft.
-If needed, add another tbsp of olive oil.
+- Add the onion, garlic, carrots, celery and cook for about 10 minutes until the veggies are soft.
+If needed, add another tablespoon of olive oil.2 medium onions4 cloves garlic1 large carrot2 stalks celery

-4. Add all the herbs, star anise, celery salt and onion salt, and the tomato puree.
+- Add all the herbs, star anise, celery salt and onion salt, and the tomato puree.1 teaspoon tomato puree½ teaspoon thyme1 teaspoon rosemary1 teaspoon oregano1 star anise1 teaspoon celery salt1 teaspoon onion salt

-5. Remove the porcini mushrooms from the water, but don't throw it away.
+- Remove the porcini mushrooms from the water, but don't throw it away.
 Chop the mushrooms and add them to the pan.
 Pour the liquid from the porcini in the pan.
-Add the chopped tomatoes, stir, and cook for 25-30 minutes until the sauce thickens.
+Add the chopped tomatoes, stir, and cook for 25-30 minutes until the sauce thickens.2 cans (14 oz / 400 g) chopped tomatoes tins

-6. Meanwhile, cook the tagliatelle in salted water according to the instructions on the package.
+- Meanwhile, cook the tagliatelle in salted water according to the instructions on the package.300 g tagliatelle

 Notes